Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Results and Discussion

 \section{Results and Discussion}

 Table~\ref{tab:main_nohard} reports overall performance on scenario-aligned English and local-language instances in both multiple-choice (MC) and True/False formats, grouped by model category.
 We additionally report cross-lingual gaps $\Delta$MC and $\Delta$TF, computed as (Local $-$ English), where negative values indicate degraded performance in the local language.
+Per-language and per-script breakdowns are provided in Appendix~\ref{app:detailed-benchmark}.